davidjoshua5753/Live-Kernel-Updates/README.md

 # Live Kernel Updates
 The idea of Live Kernel updates is to reduce system downtime, which can be costly and potentially take hours.
+Ideally, with this approach, the concept is simple:
+Firstly, backup old data.
+Then, move the session into swap space and RAM, then update the kernel files and finally restore user data.
+How this is to be achieved is up to you [the reader], and I make no promises that this bash script will work "outside the box" without a little bit of jiggery-pokery.

 ## WARNING
 ### This bash script may be incomplete and not final, and could damage your system!